neutralvibes/pi2s3/README.md

 ### Create a bucket

-Once you have configured s3cmd to use your storage provider, if the bucket you wish to save the data into *does not exist* you need to create it as `pi2s3` needs a bucket that already exists.
+Once you have configured s3cmd to use your storage provider, if the bucket you wish to save the data into *does not exist* you need to create one, as `pi2s3` needs a bucket already in existence.

 ```bash
 s3cmd mb s3://new-bucket-name-here